Managed Care Programmes

 - Access to the Independent Clinical Oncology Network (ICON): We’ve contracted with ICON, an organisation that includes 75% of all practicing oncologists in South Africa in order to provide your oncology treatment.
 For more details of the ICON Network, visit www.cancernet.co.za or call your Oncology Case Manager on 0860 100 572.

 - Coverage for chemotherapy, radiotherapy & associated medicine: We’ll pay for chemotherapy and medicine directly associated with the treatment of cancer, provided a valid authorisation has been obtained.
-Treatment for conditions not directly related to the treatment of the cancer (e.g. depression) as well as treatment for the long-term conditions that may develop as the result of chemotherapy or radiotherapy will be funded from an alternative benefit (e.g. the Chronic Disease Benefit, the Savings Account or OHEB, if you r option has an OHEB).
+Treatment for conditions not directly related to the treatment of the cancer (e.g. depression) as well as treatment for the long-term conditions that may develop as the result of chemotherapy or radiotherapy will be funded from an alternative benefit (e.g. the Chronic Disease Benefit or your day-to-day benefit).

 - Consultations & visits: These will be covered while you have either an active chemotherapy or radiotherapy authorisation.
-Prior to starting treatment and once treatment has been concluded, consultations are paid from the Savings Account or OHEB, if your option has an OHEB.
+Prior to starting treatment and once treatment has been concluded, consultations are paid from the day-to-day benefit.

 - Pathology: We’ll cover oncology-related pathology claims while you’re receiving either chemotherapy or radiotherapy and for 12 months post treatment.